HavenSelph/cobralang/README.md

 ```

 # Examples
 There are a few examples in the `examples` directory.
 These are just some simple scripts that demonstrate some of Cobra's features.
 The following is not an exhaustive list of Cobra's features, but it should give you a good idea of what Cobra can do.
-(Unfortunately, Cobra doesn't have proper syntax highlighting in markdown, so the codeblock won't highlight multiline comments.
-Sorry about that.)
 ```shell
 # Cobra can have comments that look like Python's
 let x = 10 # Variables must be declared with the 'let' keyword